mforootan/mforootan.github.io/README.md

 - *Award-Winning Dashboard Development*: At the State of Tennessee, my creation of interactive dashboards modernized reporting, improved user experience, and earned me Pay for Performance recognition — a rare accolade in a government data role.

-- *Establishing an End-to-End Data Quality System in Bioinformatics Research*: At the Center for Translational Data Science, I not only automated cleaning pipelines but also resolved systemic data integrity issues in genomic databases — directly improving data reliability for cancer research.
+- *Establishing an End-to-End Data Quality System in Bioinformatics Research*: At the Center for Translational Data Science, I not only automated cleaning pipelines but also resolved systemic data integrity issues in genomic databases, directly improving data reliability for cancer research.

 - *Building a Biotech Research Unit From Scratch*: At the Research Institute of Forests and Rangelands, I established a cell culture unit and led conservation projects on endangered species.
 These efforts culminated in a peer-reviewed Springer publication — a career milestone blending science and operational leadership.

 - *Mentorship That Lasts*: Over the years, I’ve mentored numerous students, several of whom progressed into leadership roles.
 I measure success not only by my own achievements but by those I’ve helped lift along the way.

-### Why hiring me?
+### Why hire me?

+I’m drawn to organizations that value clarity, efficiency, and impact, and I deliver all three.
+My track record in public health, education, biotech, and traffic safety analytics proves that I adapt quickly, produce consistently, and elevate the people and systems around me.

 I offer a rare blend of technical rigor, process intuition, and people-centered leadership.
 I’m not just someone who builds dashboards — I build systems, relationships, and narratives that turn data into decisive action.

 If you’re seeking a data professional who thrives in fast-paced, cross-functional environments, who’s as comfortable cleaning a messy dataset as presenting to executives, and who aligns with mission-driven, outcome-focused cultures — that’s me.

-I’m drawn to organizations that value clarity, efficiency, and impact, and I deliver all three.
-My track record in public health, education, biotech, and traffic safety analytics proves that I adapt quickly, deliver consistently, and elevate the people and systems around me.

 [Back to top](#data-analytics-portfolio)